GardenCityRuby/GCRC2014/cfp.md

 tags: [ruby, gardencityruby, bangalore, blog, conference]
 ---

 Call for proposals open Tuesday Oct 1st.
-Submit your call proposals at [https://gardencityruby2014.busyconf.com/proposals/new](https://gardencityruby2014.busyconf.com/proposals/new)
+Submit your talk proposals at [https://gardencityruby2014.busyconf.com/proposals/new](https://gardencityruby2014.busyconf.com/proposals/new)

 Proposals will be accepted until Friday Oct 25th at midnight IST.
 Proposals are reviewed on a rolling basis as they are submitted.